-Running over four days across the midterm from 15th -18th February, 2018.
+Running over four days from July 3rd to July 6th, 2018.
 Please apply and await approval before paying.

 The Sanctuary is pleased to offer the Teach .b course.
 The training will consist of real-time lessons, an exploration of the pedagogy of the .b curriculum, and opportunities to practise teaching the key exercises, in order to leave feeling confident and empowered to teach the curriculum to young people.

 This is a non-residential course.
-Training will take place over four days across the mid-term break and run from approximately 9.00am – 5.30pm, with a 9.30 am registration time on Day 1.
+Training will take place over four days and run from approximately 9.00am – 5.30pm, with a 9.30 am registration time on Day 1.

 Vegetarian lunch and refreshments are included in the fee.